YingxuanHu/Rust-CLI/docs/INTENT_SYSTEM.md

 - **90% of commands:** Resolved in Tier 1 (< 1ms)
 - **9% of commands:** Resolved in Tier 2 (~50ms)
 - **1% of commands:** Resolved in Tier 3 or fall back to chat
-- **Over time:** More commands move to Tier 1 through custom command learning
+- **Over time:** More commands move to Tier 1 through custom workflow learning

 ---